min2ha/ukwa-site/content/target/44853/index.en.md

   "subject": "Brexit"
 }

-# Federal Trust for Education and Research, The: The light at the end of the tunnel is several oncoming trains

 Argues that Britain will be unable to retain access to the European Union's single market while restricting the free movement of labour.